AyushiNayak28/AyushiNayak28/readme.md

-<h5 align="center">Driven software engineer in automation and testing who enjoys finding solutions to challenging problems.
-Graduated with a B.Tech degree in Mechanical.</br>
+<h5 align="center">Driven software engineer, who enjoys finding solutions to challenging problems.
+Graduated with a B.Tech degree in Computer Science and engineering .</br>
-</br>Currently working in Java on technologies like Selanium, TestNG, Cucumber, Gerkhin, Maven and designing automation framework based on application requirement.
+</br>Currently working in Java on technologies like .
 Also have experience in Java, C/C++, Python.
 </br></br>I am interested in learning, teaching and helping people to grow.
 I believe in the power of programming to transform and improve the lives of people around the world.
 </h5>